National Public Investment System of Argentina

 The entities that form the APN have the following faculties: identifying, formulating and assessing the investment projects inherent of their area, keeping the public investment projects inventory up to date, carrying out the physical-financial control of the projects, performing ex-post assessments and exchanging information with the DNIP and the ONP.

 The SNIP was created by the Public Investment Law (24,354) published on August 22nd, 1994.
 This law determines the functions of the body responsible for the system and provides for the preparation of the PNIP.
 Decree 720/1995 published on May 22nd, 1995 appoints the DNIP as the body responsible for the SNIP and creates the BAPIN.
-This Decree also determines that the PNIP is formulated annually with a three-year projection.
+This Decree also determines that the PNIP is formulated annually with a three-year projection and empowers the Secretariat of Budgetary Evaluation, Public Investment and PPP (former Undersecretariat of Budgetary Evaluation and Public Investment) to set the maximum amount of programs or projects that may be directly approved by the initiating agency for inclusion in the National Public Investment Plan (PNIP).
 In 2017 Decree 696/2017 modified the Law of Ministries and its modifications, assigning to the JGM the function to take care of preparation, registration, monitoring, assessment and planning of the public investment projects.
 As a result of this reorganization, the DNIP and its organizational dependencies are transferred from the Ministry of Production to the area of the Sub-Secretariat of Budget Assessment and Public Investment, reporting to the Secretariat of Public Policy Coordination of the JGM.
+Finally, Resolution SEPIPyPPP No. 1/2021 and its amendments (Art.
+7 and Art.
+9 - Updated by Resolution 1/2022) establishes the requirements to be met by the projects to be included in the National Public Investment Plan (PNIP), determines that the DNIP will evaluate the information submitted and issue a Technical Qualification Report in the cases included in Art.
+11 of Law No. 24,354 and incorporates the establishment of annual criteria for the prioritization and selection of investment projects.
 See the complete legal framework

 The DNIP has developed methodologies and manuals to facilitate the formulation and assessment of projects, as well as their registration in the BAPIN.
-The main documents include: The General Investment Project Assessment Guide to value projects based on the Internal Return Rate (IRR) and Net Present Value (NPV).
+The main documents include: The General Investment Project Assessment Guide to value projects based on indicators by method - Internal Return Rate (IRR) and Net Present Value (NPV) - or by technique minimal cost o cost efficiency.
 Some sectors have specific assessment guides (culture, education, urban solid waste and transport), the Instructions for Uploading into the BAPIN, the Conceptual Assessment Guide and the list of types of projects, types of assessment and indicators.
-In accordance with the effective guidelines, projects with an investment of 10 million Argentinian pesos to 200 million Argentinian pesos should supply at least a quantitative/qualitative indicator and respond the 12 questions of the conceptual formulation principles.
-Projects over 200 million up to 3 billion Argentinian pesos require at least an economic indicator and a qualitative/quantitative indicator and projects over 3 billion Argentinian pesos must perform an economic assessment through a method or technique established in the Conceptual Assessment Guide and, additionally, should consign an economic indicator and a qualitative/quantitative indicator.
-See the full list of methodologies.
+In 2022, the Guide for the ex post evaluation of public investment projects was published.

 In accordance with its faculties established in the Public Investment Law Art.
 5, the DNIP has developed an annual training program in coordination with the National Public Administration Institute (INAP).
 The DNIP’s website shows the programming for the courses, which are offered presence-based to public officers of the APN.
 The topics are mainly methodologies for project formulation and assessment, use of the national public investment project bank, budget formulation, etc.